Wednesday, January 02, 2008

 These are a few of the more important aspects that if adhered to, will serve to promote healing, harmony and love.

-• Act immediately when you hear negative comments among friends, family, Co-workers Neighbors & children; do not use negative comments yourself.
+Act immediately when you hear negative comments among friends, family, Co-workers neighbors and children.
+Do not ignore it and do not use negative comments yourself.

-• Incorporate lessons in showing respect with other relationships such as extended family when discussing issues concerning TG individuals.
+Incorporate lessons of showing respect into other relationships such as extended family when discussing Transgender issues or people.

-• Help others to avoid negative or patronizing language.
+Privately help others to understand and avoid negative or patronizing language.

-• Handle conflicts by listening, thinking, staying calm, and reaching thoughtful solutions.
+Handle conflicts by listening, thinking, staying calm, and reaching thoughtful solutions that are confirming to the Transgender person and does not compromise their gender identity.

-• Compartmentalize your feelings: Remember not to use someone’s “TG” issues as the trump card for all that is wrong in yours or their life.
-It is NOT the root of all evil.
-You can show respect and promote harmony by increasing lines of communication by focusing on “the issue” at hand and not white washing it with being Transgendered.
+Compartmentalize your feelings: Remember not to use someone’s Transgender issues as the trump card for all that is wrong in your's or other's lives.
+Being Transgender is not the root of all evil.
+You can show respect and promote harmony by increasing lines of communication by focusing on “the issue” at hand and not dismissing the issue simply because you wish to play the Transgender card.

 Participate and support.

 The most important aspect of demonstrating dignity is to be supportive to a Transgender person in their journey.
-TG individuals take steps at different paces that will fluctuate depending on the support levels given around them.
+Transgender individuals take steps at different paces that will fluctuate depending on the support levels given around them, and other various things like financial means and geographical location, to name a few.

-Get additional help by attending counseling and seeking answers from professions that deal specifically with Transgendered related issues.
+Get additional help by attending counseling and seeking answers from professions that deal specifically with Transgender related issues.

 Mission of Dignity

-Dignity is not something that need be earned or with held, rather it’s an inherit right to all of Gods creatures and a demand put upon us by the Lord to show one another.
+Dignity is not something that need be earned or with held, rather it is an inherit right to all of Gods creatures and a demand put upon us by the Lord to show one another.

 Thank you for taking the time to read and understand a bit more about we the Transgendered.